« Cat Linkage | Main | Cat Linkage »

 Excellent news: Smudgie does NOT have cancer!
-As blogged previously: Smudge had this squinty right eye which didn't clear up with the usual treatment as if it were an infection or irritation, SO we went to the opthamologist who said there was something behind Smudgie's eye, maybe a tumor, maybe an infection, but there was something there that was pushing his eye out and generally bothering his eye, SO THEN we went for a CAT scan which showed that there was something filling up his right frontal sinus and which also made its way through some bone towards the eye, this thing being, statistically, quite likely a tumor, further quite likely either lymphoma or carcinoma, SO THEN Smudgie had a biopsy taken surgically (hence the shaved head and stitches) to determine exactly what type of cancer it was and the sample Dscn2637sent out to the biopsy-reading specialist, though the oncologist took a quick look at some of the sample material and tentatively ruled out lymphoma, so we figured the specialist would come back with some kind of carcinoma, but NO!
+As blogged previously: Smudge had this squinty right eye which didn't clear up with the usual treatment as if it were an infection or irritation, SO we went to the opthamologist who said there was something behind Smudgie's eye, maybe a tumor, maybe an infection, but there was something there that was pushing his eye out and generally bothering his eye, SO THEN we went for a CAT scan which showed that there was something filling up his right frontal sinus and which also made its way through some bone towards the eye, this thing being, statistically, quite likely a tumor, further quite likely either lymphoma or carcinoma, SO THEN Smudgie had a biopsy taken surgically (hence the shaved head and stitches) to determine exactly what type of cancer it was and the sample sent out to the biopsy-reading specialist, though the oncologist took a quick look at some of the sample material and tentatively ruled out lymphoma, so we figured the specialist would come back with some kind of carcinoma, but NO!
 Smudgie has a wicked infection, either bacterial or fungal.

 !!1!